addff/2310-ITT440/10% Individual Assignment/BALQIS AINI CS255/README.md

 Tkinter, a standard Python library, serves as a reliable framework for creating graphical user interfaces (GUIs).
 It equips developers with a versatile range of widgets for building desktop applications, including buttons, labels, entry fields, and text widgets.
 Since Tkinter is bundled with most Python installations, it simplifies the process of creating cross-platform applications.
 Event-driven and beginner-friendly, Tkinter allows developers to define event handlers for user interactions, enabling the development of both simple and complex GUI applications.

-Reason to use:
-Tkinter is a Python library for creating GUI applications.
-Here's a simple example of how to create a basic Tkinter GUI application.
-Tkinter provides a wide range of widgets like buttons, text boxes, and more, which you can use to build your application's interface.
-You can also handle user interactions and events through event handlers and callbacks.

-How to use:
+###### Significance Of Tkinter :
+Tkinter is a standard Python library for creating Graphical User Interfaces (GUIs).
+Its significance can be understood as follows:

+1) Accessibility
+   - Tkinter provides a simple way to create GUI applications in Python, making it accessible for both beginners and experienced developers.
+2) Cross-Platform Compatibility
+   - Tkinter applications are cross-platform and can run on various operating systems, allowing developers to target a broad audience.
+3) Integration
+   - It seamlessly integrates with Python, allowing developers to combine GUI elements with Python code for interactive applications.
+4) Community Support
+   - Tkinter has a strong community, making it a valuable resource for developers seeking help and resources for GUI development in Python.

+###### Demonstration Of Tkinter :

 ![Video Thumbnail](https://github.com/addff/2310-ITT440/assets/146956790/ba0a0940-0670-4ba1-88e9-c815b8976d45)
 https://drive.google.com/file/d/1cWNDqtSSN67kt1H0KSfzstlBJL7UBEqo/view?usp=sharing